Degenerate Quantum LDPC Codes With Good Finite Length Performance: OSD-like post-processing for BP

-In this section it is convenient to consider (with some small abuse of notation) the set of matrices $\cP_1^*=\{I,X,Y,Z\}$ as elements of the finite field $\F_4$, where $I$ corresponds to zero, and the Pauli matrices $X,Y,Z$ correspond to the three non-zero elements of~$\F_4$.
-Hence we will consider a Pauli error $E\in\cP_n^*$ as a vector from $\F_4^n$.
-Using this identification, we also represent the binary $m\times{2n}$ parity-check matrix of a stabilizer code $\cC$ as the corresponding $m\times n$ non-binary matrix over $\F_4$ and call it the \emph{stabilizer matrix} of $\cC$.
+In what follows, it is convenient for our goals to represent (with a~small abuse of notation and terminology) the set of matrices $\cP_1^*=\{I,X,Y,Z\}$ by the elements of the finite field~$\F_4$, where $I$ is represented by $0\in\F_4$, and the Pauli matrices $X,Y,Z$ by the three non-zero elements from~$\F_4$.
+To distinguish these finite field elements from the corresponding matrices we denote the former using a~different font: $\fI, \fX, \fY, \fZ$.
+Further, we represent a~Pauli vector from $\cP_n^*$ by the corresponding vector from~$\F_4^n$, which we also call a~\emph{Pauli vector}.
+Using this conventions, we represent the binary $m\times{2n}$ parity-check matrix of a~stabilizer code $\cC$ (see equation~(\ref{eq:stab-parity-check})) by the corresponding $m\times n$ matrix over $\F_4$ and call it the \emph{stabilizer matrix} of $\cC$.